-(e.g., coupon for money off a purchase at a licensed premises operated by the licensee; coupon for money off a ski lift ticket at a ski hill operated by the licensee).

-- 5.9.8 Added value promotions which do not comply with all of the policies in this section require the prior approval of AGLC. - 5.9.9 The Board reserves the right to set limits on the quantity of liquor provided to a licensee for an added value promotion. - 5.9.10 Added value items may not be taken by a licensee for their personal use or provided to staff.
+LIQUUK AGI ENCY HANDBOOK PAGE 4 OF 4 SUBJECT: ADDED VALUE PROMOTIONS (e.g., coupon for money off a purchase at operated by the licensee; coupon for money of hill operated by the licensee). · 5.9.8 Added value promotions which do not comply in this section require the prior approval of AG ·- 5.9.9 The Board reserves the right to set limits on provided to a licensee for an added value prom 5.9.10 Added value items may not be taken by a licer use or provided to staff. nsee for their personal